insaneinthemembrane/POPPY/README.md

 ----------

-*Papaver Somniferum, or POPPY,  is initially an x11 hybrid until it reaches height 40,000.
+*Papaver Somniferum, or POPPY, was initially an x11 hybrid until it reached height 40,000.
 It is pure PoS from height 40,001.*

-**PoS is active from block 1.**

 ----------